asantonio/petclinic-sfx/README.md

 Download the latest version from our release page:
 * https://github.com/signalfx/signalfx-java-tracing/releases

-Thwe following command will download v0.48.0 to the local instance.
+The following command will download v0.48.0 to the local instance.
 Please update your version based on the newest version from the previous link.
 From within the `spring-petclinic` directory that we have been working in:

 ```
 curl -LJO https://github.com/signalfx/signalfx-java-tracing/releases/download/v0.48.0-sfx1/signalfx-tracing.jar